openscm/pymagicc/docs/file_conventions.rst

 This format is highly custom and specialised for use with MAGICC, with the secondary characteristic of being somewhat human readable.
-Having said this, if you want to work with the data, we strongly recommend using Pymagicc's io module (:ref:`pymagicc.io`) to allow easy conversion to more familiar python types such as dictionaries, lists, strings and most importantly pandas data frames.
+Having said this, if you want to work with the data, we strongly recommend using Pymagicc's io module (:ref:`pymagicc.io`) to allow easy conversion to more familiar Python types such as dictionaries, lists, strings and most importantly pandas data frames.